chriscore/MarkovSharp/README.md

 ## Interactive Predictive Text Example
 Go here to try out an example ASP.NET site which uses a MarkovSharp based backend API to easily provide predictive text functionality when given some trained text: http://markovsharp.azurewebsites.net/
+The site is included in the MarkovSharp repo.

 ## Getting Started